Molecular testing to help diagnose COVID-19 (test code 39448)

 COVID-19 is unpredictable, and we will continue to monitor the situation closely should changing dynamics affecting demand, supplies, and other factors cause our expectations for turnaround time to slip.

+Due to growing testing volumes, results may take longer to receive.
 Please contact your Quest representative to obtain the turnaround time at your specific laboratory location or for more information around COVID-19 testing.

 COVID-19 testing statements